Skip to main content

 ["Cos", ["Divide", "Pi", 2]]

-Following the head are zero or more arguments, which are expressions.
-The arguments, or operands, form the tail of the function.
+Following the operator are zero or more arguments (or operands), which are expressions.

-CAUTION the arguments of a function are expressions.
-To represent an argument which is a list, use a ["List"] expression, do not use an JSON array.
+The arguments of a function are expressions.
+To represent an argument which is a list, use a ["List"] expression, do not use a JSON array.

 ["Apply", ["InverseFunction", "Sin"], "x"]

-The head of this expression is "Apply" and its argument are the expressions ["InverseFunction", "Sin"] and "x".
+The operator of this expression is "Apply" and its argument are the expressions ["InverseFunction", "Sin"] and "x".

 Identifiers

-Identifiers are the names of symbols, variables, constants, wildcards and functions.
+Identifiers are JSON strings that represent the names of symbols, variables, constants, wildcards and functions.

 Before they are used, JSON escape sequences (such as \u sequences, \\, etc.) are decoded.